-Field guides like the ones featured on this website were pioneered in the 1990s by Field Museum botanist Robin Foster.
+Field guides like the ones featured on this website were pioneered in the late 1990s by Field Museum botanist Robin Foster.
 As he explored tropical forests Robin noticed that field guides for identifying plants and animals were scarce wherever he went.
 He could teach students to identify tropical plants in the field, but there were thousands more he couldn't reach in person.
 Wasn't there a faster way to learn about tropical nature?

 The solution he came up with turned the traditional field guide on its head.
 Instead of heavy tomes, these were lightweight sheets.
 Instead of years to make, these took a few days.
 Instead of black and white, these were full of color photos.
 And best of all, these new guides could focus on all the places in the tropics for which a traditional field guides simply don't exist.